Addenbrooke’s Treatment Centre

 Photo: David Gruar, CC BY-SA 2.0.

 The Gog Magog Hills are a range of low chalk hills extending for several miles to the southeast of Cambridge in England.
-The highest points are either side of the A1307 Babraham Road, and are marked on Ordnance Survey 1:25000 maps as Little Trees Hill and Wandlebury Hill, at 74 m, and Telegraph Clump, at 75 m.
+The highest points are either side of the A1307 Babraham Road, and are marked on the Ordnance Survey map as Little Trees Hill and Wandlebury Hill, at 74 m, and Telegraph Clump, at 75 m.
 Gog Magog Hills is situated 1½ miles east of Addenbrooke’s Treatment Centre.

 Addenbrooke’s Treatment Centre